amidabuddha/unichat/README.md

 pip install llm-unichat
 ```

-2. Add the relevant functions to your application from module 'unichat':
+2. Add the class 'UnifiedChatApi' from module 'unichat' to your application:

-- to initialise the API key: 'set_api_key'
-- to generate a chat completion: 'get_chat_completion'
-- [optional] import MODELS_LIST from 'models' for additional validation
+3. [optional] Import MODELS_LIST as well for additional validation

 ## Functionality testing:
 Try the eclosed 'sample_chat.py' file: